 The Congresswoman ends the letter by saying that she wants the FDA to “utilize the fullest extent of its authority to crack down on potential cross-contamination activities and halt the supply chain by which these contaminated cucumbers continue to reach store shelves.”

 The recalled cucumbers are slicer pole grown cucumbers, which are about 7 to 9 inches long, dark green, and about 2 inches in diameter.
 They were sold in bulk bins in grocery stores and were sold in restaurants.
-A Salmonella outbreak at Red Lobster restaurants in Minnesota has been linked to the recalled cucumbers, and Pritzker Olsen filed a lawsuit on behalf of a client who was sickened there.

 The symptoms of a Salmonella infection include diarrhea, which may be bloody, fever, abdominal cramps, headache, nausea, and vomiting.
 These symptoms usually begin two to seventy-two hours after exposure to the pathogenic bacteria.
 If you have eaten cucumbers and have experienced these symptoms, see your doctor.
 There can be long term consequences of this type of infection, including reactive arthritis and irritable bowel syndrome, and your doctor should have a record of this infection on your chart.